- SAP uses the false assumptions of best practices to control accounts.

-Here, SAP claims that because they are so big, all best practices are included in their software.
+Here, SAP claims that all best practices are included in their software because they are so big.
 Secondly, they propose that customers who use best practices have been able to reduce consulting costs by 50 percent and reduce mistakes.

 But, wait one second; aren’t best practices naturally inherent within SAP?

-Does one have to choose between a best practice implementation and a non-best practise implementation?
+Does one have to choose between a best practice implementation and a non-best practice implementation?